dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Recall our example block B, with dependencies
 TX1 &rarr; TX2 &rarr; TX3, TX4 &rarr; TX5 &rarr; TX6, TX7 &rarr; TX8 &rarr; TX9.
-S-1 will perform the following steps:
+With four threads, S-1 will possibly proceed though the following time steps:

+* Possible time steps S-1 fgoes through with four threads:
 * Phase 1:
+  1. parallel execution of transactions 1,2,3,4
+  2. parallel execution of transactions 5,6,7,8
-    parallel execution of all transactions
+  3. parallel execution of transactions 9,10
 * Phase 2:
-  1. parallel validation of all transactions; 2,3,5,6,8,9 fail and re-execute
+  4. parallel validation of transactions 1,2,3,4; 2,3 fail and re-execute
-  2. parallel validation of all transactions; 3,6,9 fail and re-execute
+  5. parallel validation of transactions 5,6,7,8; 6,8 fail and re-execute
+  6. parallel validation of transactions 9,10; all succeed
+  7. parallel validation of transactions 1,2,3,4; 3 fails and re-executes
+  8. parallel validation of transactions 5,6,7,8; all succeed
+  9. parallel validation of transactions 9,10; 9 fails and re-executes
-  3. parallel validation of all transactions; all succeed
+  10. parallel validation of all transactions; all succeed

 It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k) because every transaction is validated after previous executions complete.
 However, it is quite wasteful in resources, each loop fully executing/validating all transactions.